Abir-287/IoT-Smart-Tourism-Guide/README.md

 ## Description

-**Porteur d'histoires interactif** is a project aimed at modernizing the experience of visitors to cultural sites using technology.
+**Smart Tourism Guide** is a project aimed at modernizing the experience of visitors to cultural sites using technology.
 The focus is on offering real-time notifications based on geolocation and proximity detection, along with interactive features to enrich the user experience.

 ## Features Implemented